developersCradle/java-web-dev-soap-rest-api/README.md

 ![SOAP Web Services](webServices.jpg)

-All course material from SOAP Web Services by **Java Brains** with little bit of mixing new stuff, since this is old tutorial and many relevant technologies were deprecated or disappeared at time when i proceeded thought this.
+All course material from SOAP Web Services by **Java Brains** with little bit of mixing new stuff, since this is old tutorial and many relevant technologies were deprecated or disappeared at time when I proceeded thought this.
 Comment section rocks!
 Contains my additional notes and some extra videos to make it more content rich experience.
 We be using **JAX-WS** standard and Java for this.

 [Original Channel](https://www.youtube.com/@Java.Brains).